 This report sheds light on the essential roles of microbes in food production.
-It likewise underscores how these organisms can be tapped in enhancing agricultural productivity in an environment friendly and economically responsible way.
+It likewise underscores how these organisms can be tapped in enhancing agricultural productivity in an environment-friendly and economically responsible way.

-Indeed, the microorganisms are not just the dreaded germs and causes of plant diseases.
+Indeed, microorganisms are not just the dreaded germs and causes of plant diseases.
 There are the rhizobium bacteria and the mycorrhyzal fungi, but there are many more which can potentially increase crop yields.
 Viruses can also become beneficial.
 Here are quotations from the report:

 Microbes support plant health by increasing the availability of nutrients, enhancing plant root growth, neutralizing toxic compounds in the soil, making plants more resistant to disease, heat, flooding, and drought, and deterring pathogens and predators.
 Microbes and plants are intimate partners in virtually every life process.